-The Jury hears any protest raised by a driver.
+The Jury hears any protest raised by a driver only.

-1. Composition
+1. COMPOSITION

-The Jury must be composed of at least three members, the Chairman included.
+The Jury must be composed of at least three members, including the Chairman.
 The Organisers of the event appoint the Chairman.
 Each competing country, including the hosting country, may appoint one member delegate who can represent only one country.
 These appointments must be made in writing, authorised and signed by a National Authority Official and delivered to the event Secretary.

-If there are not enough N.A. appointed members to form a Jury of three persons, the Organisers must appoint additional members, but only enough to reach three persons.
+If there are not enough NA appointed members to form a Jury of three persons, the Organisers must appoint additional members, but only enough to reach three persons.

 The Jury composition will be announced at the first drivers meeting.
-The Jury must be present at the first drivers meeting.
+The jury must be present at the first drivers meeting.

-Race Officials can not be Jury members.

-The UIM Commissioner (s) appointed to the event is (are) full member (s) of the Jury.
+Race Officials or participating drivers cannot be Jury members.
+The appointed UIM Commissioner(s) to the event is (are) full member(s) of the Jury with only one vote.